jessereynolds/vagrant-puppet-db2-server/README.md

 # Vagrant environment for DB2 Server and Puppet Enterprise

-Creates a Puppet Enterprise server vm and an Agent vm that receives DB2 Server managed by Puppet.
+Creates a Puppet Enterprise server vm and an Agent vm that gets DB2 Server installed by Puppet.

 ## Pre-requisites